Upcoming Trainings

 Racial literacy is a set of practices designed to recognise, respond to and counter all forms of racial discrimination.

-Gabi Parkham hosted recent training on:
+Gabi Parkham hosted recent training:

-Learn how to welcome LGBTQIA+ people into your Mindful Movement Classes
+Welcome LGBTQIA+ people into your Mindful Movement Classes

 this included: